NucleusPowered/site-v2/docs/howto/roleperms.md

 **These do not, and will never, override any explicit permission that has been set.**

+> The owner, admin and mod permissions **do not** inherit other roles.
+To grant all permissions up to an including the owner
+> roles, you must grant **all** of the roles above.
+>
+> For example, granting `nucleus.owner` only grants the permissions marked  as owner, not admin, mod or user permissions.

 As an example, you give your moderators the `nucleus.mod` permission.
 This, for example, gives them permission to enter staff chat.
 However, maybe you don't want them to access this.
 If you set `nucleus.staffchat.base` as `false`, this will override `nucleus.mod`.
 The same can be said for parent permissions, if you set `nucleus.staffchat` to `false`, a check to `nucleus.staffchat.base` will return `false`, regardless of whether `nucleus.mod` is set.

 While this is cleaner than using `/nucleus setupperms`, you must be aware of the following: